20 Days to Ready: Learn Life-Saving Skills (Day 13)

 Here are some ways to start learning life-saving skills today:

 - Sign up for a CPR class.
 Visit the American Heart Association’s website to find a course in your area.

 - Register for a first aid course.
-The American Red Cross offers info on first aid and AED (automated external defibrillator) use here.
+The Red Cross offers information on first aid and AED (automated external defibrillator) use here.

 - If you have a home swimming pool or live near a body of water, learn water safety tips.
-The Consumer Product Safety Commission’s PoolSafely.gov site is a good place to start.
+The Consumer Product Safety Commission’s PoolSafely.gov website can be a good place to start.

 You can also go for classes that teach skills specific to infants, pets or other situations.
 Sign up for a class today and prepare yourself to step in and potentially save a life some day.